 Screening & Identification

-Children may be referred on an ongoing basis, based on the following:
+Children may be referred in writing on an ongoing basis, based on the following:

-The district accepts scores on assessment instruments approved for use by the Ohio Department of Education, provided by other school districts, and/or trained personnel outside the school district.
+The district accepts scores, completed within the preceding 24 months on assessment instruments approved for use by the Ohio Department of Education, provided by other schools and/or trained personnel outside of the school district.

 The district ensures that any child transferring into the district will be assessed within 90 days of the transfer at the request of the parent.
 Parent(s) or guardians shall contact the building principal.